ZpWang-AI/AerospaceQA/README.md

 # AerospaceQA
-The knowledge base of QA about aerospace built by LPAI.
+The knowledge base of QA about aerospace.